ublue-os/fleek/README.md

 ## Getting Started

 You need `nix`.
-We love the [Determinate Systems Installer](https://zero-to-nix.com/), but any `nix` is good.
-If you're on Fedora Silverblue [this script](https://github.com/dnkmmr69420/nix-installer-scripts/blob/main/installer-scripts/silverblue-nix-installer.sh) is the good stuff.
+We love the [Determinate Systems Installer](https://zero-to-nix.com/), but any `nix` installer is good.
+If you're on Fedora Silverblue, [this script](https://github.com/dnkmmr69420/nix-installer-scripts/blob/main/installer-scripts/silverblue-nix-installer.sh) is the good stuff.

 After Nix is installed you need to enable [flakes and the nix command](https://nixos.wiki/wiki/Flakes).
 It can be as simple as this: